 - The objective of the company should be as per Section 45I(a) of the RBI Act,1934

-- CIBIL defaulters can’t be part of board
+- CIBIL defaulters can’t be part of the board

-Nidhi companies are incorporated basically to encourage the habit of savings among the people and to provide the credit or loan to its members in need.
-Whereas the NBFCs are incorporated to provide with the financial assistance section of the society who are in requirement of it.
-However, these are restricted from the accepting the deposit from anyone.
+Nidhi companies are incorporated basically to encourage the habit of savings among the people and to provide credit or loans to its members in need.
+Whereas the NBFCs are incorporated to provide with the financial assistance section of that society who are in requirement of it.
+However, these are restricted from accepting deposits from anyone.

 - Other activities allowed –

 Nidhi is not allowed to start any activity or transactions other than those mentioned in the Nidhi Rules 2014.